-Three hours of rehearsal per week Prerequisite: Consent of the Instructor Rehearsal and performance of the masterworks of choral literature from the Renaissance through the Modern period.
+Three hours of rehearsal per week Prerequisite: Consent of Instructor Rehearsal and performance of the masterworks of choral literature from the Renaissance through the Modern period.
 Repeatable for up to 8 units.
-GenEd: C1
+A lab fee is required.

 PAMU 308 UNIVERSITY ORCHESTRA (1)